MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/03-MiniLab_Create_ARM_templates_by_using_Azure_Portal.md

 ## Generate a template using the portal

-Using the Azure portal, you can configure a resource, for example an Azure Storage account.
+Using the Azure portal, you can configure a resource, for example, an Azure Storage account.
 Before you deploy the resource, you can export your configuration into a Resource Manager template.
 You can save the template and reuse it in the future.

-1. Sign in to the Azure portal: https://portal.azure.com/.
+1. Sign into the Azure portal: https://portal.azure.com/.

 2. Select **Create a resource > Storage > Storage account**.

- 3. Enter the following information.
+ 3. Enter the following information:

-    * **Resource group:** Select **Create new**, and specify a resource group name of your choice.
+    * **Resource group:** Select **Create new** and specify a resource group name of your choice.
     * **Name:** Give your storage account a unique name.
 The storage account name must be unique across all of Azure.
-If you get an error message saying "The storage account name is already taken", try using **\<your name\>storage\<Today's date in MMDD\>**, for example *mystorage1016*.
+If you get an error message saying, "The storage account name is already taken", try using **\<your name\>storage\<Today's date in MMDD\>**, for example, *mystorage1016*.

     * You can use the default values for the rest of the properties. **Note:** Some of the exported templates require some edits before you can deploy them.

-4. Select **Review + create** on the bottom of the screen.
+4. Select **Review + create** at the bottom of the screen.

     ❗️ **Note:**  Do ***not*** select **Create** in the next step.

-5. Select **Download a template for automation** on the bottom of the screen.
+5. Select **Download a template for automation** at the bottom of the screen.
 The portal shows the generated template:

     * The main pane shows the template.
-It is a JSON file with six top-level elements - `schema`, `contentVersion`, `parameters`, `variables`, `resources`, and `output`.
+It is a JSON file with six top-level elements: `schema`, `contentVersion`, `parameters`, `variables`, `resources`, and `output`.

     * There are six parameters defined.
 One of them is called **storageAccountName**.
-In the next section, you edit the template to use a generated name for the storage account.
+In the next section, edit the template to use a generated name for the storage account.

     * In the template, one Azure resource is defined.
 The type is `Microsoft.Storage/storageAccounts`.
 Note how the resource is defined and the definition structure.

 6. Select **Download** from the top of the screen.
 Open the downloaded zip file, and then save **template.json** to your computer.
-In the next section, you use a template deployment tool to edit the template.
+In the next section, use a template deployment tool to edit the template.

 7. Select the **Parameter** tab to see the values you provided for the parameters.
-Write down these values, you need them in the next section when you deploy the template.
+Write down these values.
+You will need them in the next section when you deploy the template.

 ## Edit and deploy the template

 The Azure portal can be used to perform some basic template editing by using a portal tool called *Template Deployment*.
-To edit a more complex template, consider using Visual Studio Code which provides richer edit functionalities.
+To edit a more complex template, consider using Visual Studio Code which provides richer editing functionality.

 Azure requires that each Azure service has a unique name.
 The deployment fails if you enter a storage account name that already exists.
 To avoid this issue, you can use the template function `uniquestring()` to generate a unique storage account name.